BoomBox (American band)

-BoomBox is an American rock and electronic duo formed in 2004 by singer-songwriter Zion Godchaux and producer Russ Randolph (who parted ways in 2017), both of whom have backgrounds as DJs.
+BoomBox is an American rock and electronic duo formed in 2004 by singer-songwriter Zion Godchaux and producer Russ Randolph, both of whom have backgrounds as DJs.
+The current duo consists of Godchaux and Kinsman McKay, his half-brother.

 Originating in Muscle Shoals, Alabama, BoomBox has released numerous studio albums, starting in 2005 with Visions of Backbeat.
 Their second album, Downriverelectric, was released in June 2010, followed by Filling in the Color (2014) and Bits & Pieces (2016).
 Their newest album, Western Voodoo, was released on October 19, 2018.
 Their newest single released in June 2017 is titled "Right Around Two (Feat.
 Donna Jean)".

 They tour frequently, and have appeared at festivals such as Wakarusa and the Hangout Music Festival.
 The band is known for not using setlists, instead improvising and changing their set's direction based on the crowd's energy.
 According to NUVO, "BoomBox plays a unique blend of psychedelic rock and electronica," and also incorporates elements of funk, soul, R&B, and house.

 On November 17, 2016, BoomBox announced via their Facebook page that Russ Randolph would be leaving the group to pursue a solo DJ project.
 Randolph’s last show was in Denver, Colorado, at The Gothic Theatre on December 31, 2016.